Skip to content

 In the years prior to the nuns coming to live in the parish they would walk each day from the convent on Portrush Rd at Kensington.
 Parish secretary, Carol Galbraith, recalls “Jim O’Donnell’s (after whom the library is named) mother or father would make him saddle up the horse and buggy and go and pick up the nuns – especially if the weather was bad and then he would have to go home, unsaddle and stable the horse and get to school before the bell – and then repeat the process in the afternoons.”

 2014 – 70th Anniversary of our Parish

 The 70th Anniversary of the Parish was celebrated on 6th April 2014.
-Archbishop Philip Wilson presided over the celebrations and was beautifully commemorated with parishioners present from each of the decades of the Parish.
-The community came together to celebrate the past, present and the future of a thriving parish community.
+Archbishop Philip Wilson presided over the celebrations.
+The community came together to celebrate the past, present and the future of a thriving parish community and the Anniversary was beautifully commemorated with parishioners present from each of the decades of the Parish.
 Photos of the wonderful day can be viewed here.

 2015 – 50th Birthday of the Church

 The 50th Birthday of the current church was celebrated on May 3rd 2015 with a special mass.
 We welcomed back Fr.
 Philip Marshall Vicar General, as our principal celebrant and Mgr Jim O’Loughlin (who also celebrated our 25th Anniversary Mass).
 The day was also marked with balloons, banners and a photographic display with documents from the parish archives.
 The Zaltron family installed two new garden seats to commemorate the occasion.
 Morning tea was a scrumptious feast and the children were kept entertained with ice blocks and blowing bubbles on the front lawn.
 Photos from this fabulous event can be viewed here.

 Our Parish Priests